 test-dev environment to experiment.

-A project may contain multiple clusters.
+A project might contain multiple clusters.
 If you have multiple workloads to deploy, you can choose to use either a single, shared cluster or separate clusters for these workloads.
-To help you decide, consider our best practices on choosing the size and scope of a GKE cluster.
+To help you decide, consider the best practices on choosing the size and scope of a GKE cluster.

 Each project comes with a single default network.
 You can create and configure an additional network to map to your existing IP address management (IPAM) convention.
 You can then apply firewall rules to this network to filter traffic to and from your GKE nodes.
 By default, all internet traffic to your GKE nodes is denied.